Rachel Miner: Acting career

 In 2010, Miner starred alongside James Franco in the Grasshopper segment of Love & Distrust.
 The next year she was cast as Sgt.
 Hannah in the horror film 51, which began filming in April 2011 in Louisiana.
 The film was released in limited theaters as part of "After Dark Originals".

-Theater

-Miner's theater credits include "Jennifer" in Laura Cahill's Naked Faith: The Way at Naked Angels in New York (1994), Margot Frank (replacing original cast member Missy Yager) in The Diary of Anne Frank on Broadway (1997), Rivkele in Donald Margulies's adaptation of Sholem Asch's God of Vengeance at ACT Theatre in Seattle (2000), and Sandy in Rebecca Gilman's Blue Surge at the Goodman Theatre in Chicago (2001) and at The Public Theater in New York (2002).

 Charity work

-Since September 2017, Miner has been the executive director of the non-profit organization Random Acts, Inc.
+Since September 2017, Miner has been the executive director of the non-profit organization Random Acts.